ibm-cloud-docs/Cloudant/guides/replication_guide.md

 As with [PouchDB](#pouchdb),
 setting up replication requires a few lines of code.

-*Example JavaScript that uses CloudantSync to enable replication:*
+#### Example JavaScript that uses CloudantSync to enable replication

 ```javascript
 URI uri = new URI("https://u:p@username.cloudant.com/my_database");